jalapeno-sdn/jalapeno-lab/README.md

 4. Get your server's outside eth interface name.
 Edit vlt_build_testbed_from_scratch.sh and replace <server outside interface> with the interface name.
 Uncomment the iptables masquerade line

-5. cd into util/ and run build_testbed_from_scratch.sh ...or...
+5. cd into util/ and run util/build_testbed_from_scratch.sh ...or...
 5a.
-It may be better to manually execute the steps outlined in build_testbed_from_scratch.sh one-by-one
+It may be better to manually execute the steps outlined in util/build_testbed_from_scratch.sh one-by-one

 6. Once the script is complete, check the status of routers/vms, verify routes, etc:
     Example XR router console access: